BrightspaceUI/core/components/tabs/README.md

 ## Tabs [d2l-tabs]

-The `d2l-tabs` element is a web component for tabbed content.
-It provides the `d2l-tab` component for simple tab content, and the `d2l-tab-panel` component for the panel content.
-It also provides the `TabMixin` for custom tabs.
-It renders tabs responsively and provides virtual scrolling for large tab lists.
-The tabs and panels are paired using an `id` on the tab handle and corresponding `labelled-by` on the `d2l-tab-panel`.
+The `d2l-tabs` element is a web component for tabbed content, providing layout and responsive scrolling behaviour.
+The `d2l-tab` element is a simple tab handle that renders text, and is matched with a `d2l-tab-panel` element to contain the corresponding content.
+They are paired using an `id` on the tab handle and corresponding `labelled-by` on the `d2l-tab-panel`.

 <!-- docs: demo code properties name:d2l-tabs sandboxTitle:'Tab' display:block -->
 ```html